LiskArchive/lips/proposals/lip-define-serialization-blocks.md

 ![alt_text](lip-define-schema-and-use-generic-serialization-for-blocks/block_schema.png "image_tooltip")

 _A schematic of the block-serialization structure.
 The block header is serialized according to the <code>blockHeader</code> schema.
-The <code>payload</code> is an array of transactions, serialized according to the method described in [LIP0028][transactions-serialization]._
+The <code>payload</code> is an array of transactions, serialized according to the method described in [LIP 0028][transactions-serialization]._

 The `block` schema is used to serialize blocks, for example before transmitting them to peers in the P2P layer.